mrs-brubotics/droneswarm_brubotics/README.md

      ```
      If there are packages which are failed to be updated or upgraded, first resolve this issue.

-### Installation dependancies for the droneswarm_brubotics
+#### Installation of the droneswarm_brubotics system dependancies
- * If this machine needs a first installation of the the mrs_uav_system and the droneswarm_brubotics we advice to first install the latest version of cmake as explained [at the end of this section](https://github.com/mrs-brubotics/droneswarm_brubotics/blob/master/README.md#matlab-plots) and then continue with [the installation of the mrs_uav_system](https://github.com/mrs-brubotics/droneswarm_brubotics/blob/master/README.md#installation-of-the-mrs_uav_system).
+ * If this machine needs a first installation of the the mrs_uav_system and the droneswarm_brubotics we advice to first install the latest version of cmake as explained [at the end of this section](https://github.com/mrs-brubotics/droneswarm_brubotics/blob/master/README.md#matlab-plots) and then continue with [the native installation of the mrs_uav_system](https://github.com/ctu-mrs/mrs_uav_system#native-installation).
  * If on this machine the mrs_uav_system and the droneswarm_brubotics needs to be reinstalled then follow [these steps](https://github.com/mrs-brubotics/droneswarm_brubotics/blob/master/README.md#reinstalling-mrs_uav_system-and-droneswarm_brubotics).

-#### Installation of the mrs_uav_system
+##### Installation of the mrs_uav_system
-* Refer yourself to the [mrs_uav_system](https://github.com/ctu-mrs/mrs_uav_system#installation) and their [tutorial](https://ctu-mrs.github.io/) to install and build the software.
-We do not require you to install ctu's linux environment.
-Before installation, check that the build status is passing (green).
+* Refer yourself to the [mrs_uav_system]([https://github.com/ctu-mrs/mrs_uav_system#installation](https://github.com/ctu-mrs/mrs_uav_system#native-installation)) and their [tutorial](https://ctu-mrs.github.io/) to natively install and build the software.
+We do not require you to install [ctu's linux environment](https://github.com/ctu-mrs/mrs_uav_system#i-want-the-linux-environment-people-from-mrs-works-with).
+Before installation, check [here](https://github.com/ctu-mrs/mrs_uav_system#meta-repositories) that the build status of the mrs_uav_system is passing (green).
 If the build status is failing (red), you can clone proceed by replacing the checkout commit 'master' in the default install script
      ```bash
      git checkout master
      ```